It feels like a contradiction. We’re artists and we want to be free to experiment. Yet the market demands we present with a coherent creative voice.

 What is the Filling or inside of your process?

 You may not have answers to these questions straight away.

 Look at your work - completed, in progress and upcoming - with these juxtapositions in mind.

 Relax into the idea that you CAN have it all - work which has a strong coherent creative voice yet which engages YOU as much as it does your fans.

 Need help hearing your creative voice?

-I’ve got a brand new, 2 month intensive coaching package to help you build a strong and recognisable body of work that you LOVE to create, and that stands out in today's ultra-competitive marketplace.
+Let me help you build a strong and recognisable body of work that you LOVE to create, and that stands out in today's ultra-competitive marketplace.